apprenticeharper/DeDRM_tools/ReadMe_Overview.txt

 The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson The original KFX format decryption was by lulzkabulz, converted to python by Apprentice Naomi and integrated into the tools by tomthumb1997
 The alfcrypto library is by some_updates
-The DeDRM plugin was based on plugins by DiapDealer and is maintained by Apprentice Alf and Apprentice Harper
+The DeDRM plugin is based on plugins by DiapDealer and is currently maintained by noDRM The DeDRM plugin has been maintained by Apprentice Alf and Apprentice Harper until 2021.

 The original obok script was by Physisticated
 The plugin conversion was done anonymously.